Hanover-CS/HC18-HasonKarrel-SeniorProject/README.md

 	* Validation request to Firebase to check user’s sign in input
 	* Current user authentication listener

+### Chat Room Activity

+* Front End:
+	* List view of all current chat rooms available
+	* Able to add new chat rooms to the list
+* Back End:
+	* Firebase Realtime Database
+	* Event listener to read and update in real-time from database to populate list view
+	* Method to push data to database for adding chatrooms

 ### Main Activity

 * Front End: